DukeStatSci/datafest/content/_index.md

 ---
-title: "Duke DataFest 2020"
+title: "DataFest 2020 @ Duke"
 description: "April 3-5, 2020 at Penn Pavillion"
 markup: "mmark"
 ---

-## ASA DataFest 2020 at Duke

-ASA DataFest 2020 will take place at Duke over the April 3-5 weekend.
-More details on the event are below, and you can read about last year's challenge and  winners [here](/df2018/).
+**ASA DataFest 2020 will take place at Duke over the April 3 - 5 weekend.
+More details on the event are below.
+Signups will open in February 2020.**

 ## Event details